After 30+ years of life, I finally get why London is ICONIC.

 Some of the most famous street art in Shoreditch includes works by artists like Banksy, ROA, and Invader, but there are also many lesser-known artists who have created stunning pieces that are well worth seeking out.

-In addition to street art, Shoreditch is also known for its vibrant nightlife, independent shops, and trendy restaurants and cafes.
+Shoreditch is also known for its awesome nightlife, indie shops, and trendy restaurants and cafes.
 It’s a great place to spend a day or an evening, soaking up the atmosphere and experiencing the creativity that has made this part of London so famous.

 30. Skip Leicester Square — walk one block next to it through Chinatown instead.